Missouri Insurance Prelicensing Requirements

 HOW DO I GET MY LICENSE?

 Step 2: Schedule your exam with your state’s testing provider, Pearson VUE.
-The fastest way to schedule your exam is to do so online at www.pearsonvue.com.
-You can also schedule your exam over the phone at (866) 247-4740.
+The fastest way to schedule your exam is to do so online at www.pearsonvue.com or call (866) 247-4740.
 Your exam may be taken at a physical Pearson Vue examination center or via a remote online proctored exam.
 Exam fees must be paid at the time of reservation.

 To change of cancel your testing appointment, you must contact Pearson VUE at least 48 hours in advance or forfeit the examination fee.